-C
+B

-Table C. Statistics for HC vs PD ON behavioural analyses.
+Table B. Statistics for HC vs PD ON behavioural analyses.
 PD ON did not differ in velocity residuals from HC.
 There was a significant motivation*contingency interaction for endpoint variability, as both HC and PD ON showed greater variability after contingent rewards, but less variability after expected rewards.
 HC had greater amplitudes, quicker RTs and smaller variabilities than PD ON. * = p < .05, *** = p < .001